0wu/server/docs/build.md

 For Windows 10, build.py supports both a Docker build and a non-Docker build in a similar way as described for [Ubuntu](#ubuntu).
-The primary difference is that the \<xx.yy\>-py3-min image used as the base of the Docker build is not available for Windows and so you must generated it yourself, as described below.
-For a non-Docker build you must perform the steps contained in this Dockerfile on your build system.
+The primary difference is that the \<xx.yy\>-py3-min image used as the base of the Ubuntu Docker build is not available for Windows and so you must generated it yourself, as described below.
+For a non-Docker build you must install the dependencies contained in this base Dockerfile on your build system.

+### Windows and Docker

+Depending on your version of Windows 10 and your version of Docker you may need to perform these additional steps before any of the following steps.

+* Set your Docker to work with "Windows containers".
+Right click on the whale icon in the lower-right status area and select "Switch to Windows containers".

+* When running "docker build" or "docker run" you may need to specify '--network="Default Switch"' if you see errors like "remote name could not be resolved".

 ### Windows 10 "Min" Container